SAFE-Stack/docs/docs/recipes/package-management/add-nuget-package-to-server.md

 dotnet add package {name of package}
 ```

-So for example to add FsToolkit, run
+So for example, to add FsToolkit you should run
 ```bash
 dotnet add package FsToolkit.ErrorHandling
 ```